PEC.com

 The subscription model

 Compass is bundled into the Atlassian platform pricing model.
-Atlassian publishes the per-user-per-month rate publicly and adjusts it occasionally; the rates as of mid-2026 are roughly:
+Atlassian publishes the per-user-per-month rate publicly and adjusts it occasionally, and bills Compass monthly only (annual billing is not yet available); the rates as of mid-2026 are roughly:

-• Standard.
-Roughly $4 to $7 per user per month, billed annually.
+• Standard. $7.67 per full user per month, billed monthly.
 Most mid-size organisations land here.

-• Premium.
-Roughly $8 to $12 per user per month with premium support, additional governance, and audit features.
+• Premium. $23.96 per full user per month with premium support, additional governance, and audit features.

 • Enterprise.
 Custom pricing for very large deployments with multi-region, SAML, advanced compliance.